 Muscle strains, pulls and tears vary in severity, but always cause some degree of discomfort and disruption to your day.
 In most cases you can heal with time, exercise and stretches, but in other cases severe strains may need prompt medical treatment.

-A sprain is any injury to the ligament connecting two or more bones to a joint.
+A sprain is an injury to the ligament connecting two or more bones to a joint.
 While ankle sprains are most common, sprains in other joints such as knees, elbows, shoulders, and are also frequent.

 There are three levels of severity for sprains:

 - A first degree (or mild) sprain occurs when the ligament has been stretched, but has not actually torn.
-This can also be used to describe minor tears affecting less than a third of the fibres in the ligament.
+This can also be used to describe minor tears affecting less than a third of the fibers in the ligament.

-- A second degree (or moderate) sprain means a portion of the ligament (generally at least a third of the fibres) has torn.
+- A second degree (or moderate) sprain means a portion of the ligament (generally at least a third of the fibers) has torn.
 It’s sometimes referred to as a partial rupture or partial tear.
-At this level the joint is still relatively stable.
+At this level, the joint is still relatively stable.

 - A third degree (or severe) sprain happens when the ligament has ruptured completely.
 A complete rupture can cause complete instability of the joint.

 For mild injuries, often rest and time are all that is needed, though icing the joint could also be helpful in reducing swelling.
 If the injury is particularly painful, or you’re unsure of the extent of the damage, it’s best to seek medical help.
 Severe sprains are best treated by a healthcare professional, and in some extreme cases may require surgical correction.